-No one plans to let their student loans fall into delinquency but with 44.2 million borrowers and an 11.2% delinquency rate, we know that millions of us do.
+No one plans to fall into student loan delinquency but with 44.2 million borrowers and an 11.2% delinquency rate, we know that millions of us do.
 There are some simple strategies you can take to put yourself in the best position to keep your student loans current and reach your ultimate goal of paying those bad boys off.

 1. If you are still in school or recently graduated, understand your grace period.